C4ptainCrunch/thesis/source/index.rst

    A typical Awalé board in the start position.

 The board can be schematized like this, every big circle representing a pit and every small disc representing a seed.
-The 6 pits from the top row belonging to player A and the 6 others belonging to player B.
+The 6 pits from the top row belonging to the north player and the 6 others belonging to the south player.

+Numbers in the bottom right of each pits are the count of stones in each pit for better readability.